nikolas-n/GNU-Linux-on-Asus-C201-Chromebook/README.md

 [This image](https://mirror.leaseweb.com/devuan/devuan_jessie/embedded/devuan_jessie_1.0.0_armhf_chromeveyron.img.xz) ([with installation guide](https://mirror.leaseweb.com/devuan/devuan_jessie/embedded/README.txt)) is the Devuan distribution but with a non-free kernel, i.e. the internal Broadcom wifi chip works.

 ### [Arch Linux ARM](https://archlinuxarm.org/platforms/armv7/rockchip/asus-chromebook-flip-c100p) [It works!]
-This guide of installing [Arch Linux ARM](https://archlinuxarm.org/) is for another chromebook, C100P, but it's the only one that worked straight away without absolutely any problem.
-I installed X and xfce and, apart from some freezes, it just works.
+This guide of installing [Arch Linux ARM](https://archlinuxarm.org/) is for another chromebook, C100P, but it's the only one that worked straight away without absolutely any problem. **I installed X, lightdm and MATE and it just works**.
+I haven't yet tested the webcam and the HDMI but will do soon.

 ### [Parabola](https://wiki.parabola.nu/index.php?title=Migration_from_the_GNU/Linux_distribution_of_Arch_ARM&redirect=no)
 This is a guide to migrate the Arch Linux installation to a [Parabola](https://www.parabola.nu/) one.
 Parabola is one of the few [FSF endorsed](https://www.gnu.org/distros/free-distros.en.html) GNU/Linux distributions.